-Apple inc has central warehouse in California but Amazon has approximately 28 warehouses from coast to coast.
-What Apple has to do is to synchronize data between central warehouse and its own 246 stores + customers.
-With appropriate level of automation, this kind of operations can be done efficiently.
+Apple inc has a central warehouse in California but Amazon has approximately 28 warehouses from coast to coast.
+What Apple has to do is to synchronize data between the central warehouse and its own 246 stores + customers.
+With the appropriate level of automation, this kind of operations can be done efficiently.

 Typically, they have to determine how many facilities they should have, where serves which market, items/quantity stored in each location, how to manage transportation between warehouse-to-warehouse and warehouse to customers in order to minimize cost and increase service level.

 Stock Keeping Unit aka SKU is another indication of supply chain complexity.
 One model of phone but different software inside is considered different item/SKU.